Minimize TCO with Fleet Maintenance

 Tires are one of the most overlooked car components despite their constant contact with the roadway amid changing environmental conditions that affect fuel efficiency directly.

-Safety, cost and compliance are three of the major factors fleets need to consider when determining their choice of tyres and when to replace them.
-Tyres wear down over time, but other problems can cause them to wear out faster and unevenly, costing more money.
-Tyre replacement can cost $80 to $800 depending on the tyre size, tyre brand and the type of vehicle.
+Safety, cost, and compliance are three of the major factors fleets need to consider when determining their choice of tires and when to replace them.
+Tires wear down over time, but other problems can cause them to wear out faster and unevenly, costing more money.
+Tyre replacement can cost $80 to $800 depending on the tire size, tire brand, and the type of vehicle.

 Tracking all the direct and indirect costs accurately is crucial in order to stay ahead and make an informed decision is made on whether to fix, rebuild, sell, or scrap a vehicle based on the costs of the repair and the residual market worth of the vehicle.
 Any vehicle or equipment unit with an upkeep cost that is 30% or more of the vehicle’s residual deal should be assessed for replacement.
 All of the above is possible when you are abreast with all expenses and costs incurred with each vehicle.
-For fleets with hundreds of vehicles, this could be a challenge if their maintenance tasks are not automated and centralised.
-A good fleet maintenance or fleet management software with fuel management, expense management, preventive maintenance & inspection helps optimise the daily operating costs and is recommended to cut down TCO immensely and increase their profits proportionally.
+For fleets with hundreds of vehicles, this could be a challenge if their maintenance tasks are not automated and centralized.
+A good vehicle maintenance app or fleet management software with fuel management, expense management, preventive maintenance & inspection helps optimize the daily operating costs and helps in reducing TCO immensely and increasing their profits proportionally.

 Do you want our help to manage your fleet?